harshkore/ipl-analysis-spark/README.md

 ![DatabricksPySpark](databricksPyspark.PNG)

+### Conclusion
+This analysis has provided valuable insights into the performance dynamics of IPL teams across various seasons.

 The Spark DataFrame is utilized to perform analysis on IPL data, focusing on various metrics to extract insights into player performances, team statistics, and match outcomes.
 This DataFrame, built on a distributed system, allows handling of large volumes of match data efficiently, leveraging Spark's capability to process data across multiple nodes.

 ### Script for the project